Params

 val temperatureKey: Key<Int> = intKey("temperature") val temperatureParam: Parameter<Int> = temperatureKey.set(1, 2, 3) // extracting values from parameter val temperatureValues: List<Int> = temperatureParam.values // extracting first value from parameter val firstValue: Int = temperatureParam.first // extracting value of the parameter at a given index val temperatureValue: Int? = temperatureParam.kGet(1) val temperatureValue2: Int = temperatureParam(1) //alternative

-values unlike their corresponding full version.
+Note that the shorthand alternatives shown with // alternative comment in above examples, do not return optional values unlike their corresponding full version.
 Which means, with shorthand dsl, an error will occur in absence of the specified key/index.

 Removing a parameter

-directly.
+A parameter could be removed from Params instance or from Command directly.
 Below example demonstrates both the dsl methods.

 - Kotlin